kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   Selects transceiver type.
 Currently only internal and external can be specified, in the future further types might be added.

            wol p|u|m|b|a|g|s|f|d...
                   Sets Wake-on-LAN options.
 Not all devices support this.
-The argument to this option is a string of characters specifying which options to en‐ able.
+The argument to this option is a string of characters specifying which options to enable.

                   p   Wake on PHY activity
                   u   Wake on unicast messages